-During weeks 7 and 8, I introduced tests for our sample APIs covering gRPC API
+During weeks 7 and 8, I introduced tests for our sample APIs covering gRPC API, REST HelloAPI,

 tests have been integrated into the api-tests script.